 The school is skilled at removing barriers to learning so that all groups of pupils make good progress.
 Girls and boys perform equally well.
-The youngest pupils in the Nursery and Reception classes start school with language, number and social skills which are below those expected for their age, but learn new skills well, because of good, patient teaching.
-Disabled pupils and those who have special educational needs are supported well in class by the teachers and their assistants, who know their needs.
-The school's focus on improving pupils' speaking and listening skills is particularly helpful in raising the attainment of pupils with speech, language and communication needs, helping them to make good progress in line with others.
+The children in the Nursery and Reception classes start school with language, number and social skills which are below those expected for their age, but make fast progress in learning new skills because of consistently outstanding teaching in the Early Years Foundation Stage.
+Disabled pupils and those who have special educational needs are supported well in class by the teachers and their assistants who know their needs.
+Pupils who arrive part way through the year, many speaking English as an additional language, are given well-focused support and quickly become confident members of the school family, making good progress in line with others.